Context

 Relevance for other taxpayers

-The CJEU ruling is particularly relevant for financial institutions having a specific purpose for their investment activities, such the required allocation of dividends to cover future obligations towards third parties.
+The CJEU ruling is particularly relevant for financial institutions having a specific purpose for their investment activities, such as the required allocation of dividends to cover future obligations towards third parties.
 The test applied by the CJEU for objective comparability confirms a broader principle that could be fulfilled in cases of pension funds and other (life) insurance companies.
 However, it is noted that these investors have slightly different business models, legal frameworks, and customer bases.
 Therefore, the link between dividend income and obligations may not be as clear as in unit-linked contracts, making it uncertain if Dutch courts will extend the CJEU’s argumentation.

 The referring Dutch court must now decide on the frontrunner case of the UK-based unit-linked insurer, implementing the CJEU preliminary ruling.
 This decision should provide further guidance for other investor cases currently on hold at the Dutch tax administration and District Courts.